sujitbarnawal/Redux/README.md

 - ✅ Importance of state centralization for predictable behavior
 - ✅ **Handling async operations** using `createAsyncThunk`
 - ✅ Managing loading and error states cleanly in Redux
+- ✅ Performing **CRUD operations** using Redux state management

 ---

 ## 🛠️ Tech Stack

-- React
+- ⚛️ React
-- Redux Toolkit
+- 📦 Redux Toolkit
-- React-Redux
+- 🔁 React-Redux

 ---

 Thanks for checking out my Redux learning journey!
+Feel free to ⭐ the repo if you found it helpful.